-The Company attributes equipment revenue to various countries based on the location where equipment is sold.
+The Company attributes subscriber equipment sales to various countries based on the location where equipment is sold.
 Service revenue is generally attributed to the various countries based on the Globalstar entity that holds the customer contract.
-Long-lived assets consist primarily of property and equipment and are attributed to various countries based on the physical location of the asset at the end of a given period, except for the Company's satellites that are included in the long-lived assets of the United States.
+Property and equipment is attributed to the various countries based on the physical location of the asset at the end of a given period, except for the Company's satellites that are included in the property and equipment of the United States.
 The Company's information by geographic area is as follows (in thousands):